urbit/urbit.org-reloaded/content/blog/value-of-address-space-pt3.md

 Booted and Unbooted Addresses –

 A booted address is one that has actually been used to boot Urbit OS.
 By convention, booted addresses are expected to have some existing reputation outside of their name alone, since they’ve been used on the network.
 Reputation, good and bad, comes in many forms.
 Did the address operate any useful infrastructure?
 Did it get placed on any blacklists for spam or abuse?
 Did it simply send and receive messages?
-The ability to programatically track reputation is still in its infancy, but we expect the tooling to develop  as urbit grows.
+The ability to programatically track reputation is still in its infancy, but we expect the tooling to develop as Urbit grows.

 Unbooted addresses, on the other hand, have no reputation.
 Both booted and unbooted addresses can be transferred between owners, but booted addresses will likely vary widely in price depending on the reputation each of them has acquired, and how they’ve been used.